zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 ## Top 20 Countries Facet Plot (ggplot + facet_wrap)

 The plots are ranking from the most the the least of the top 20 countries.
+The view experience in mobile device will be better if you use landscape.

 [![alt][top20countries]][top20countries]